cs4rl/guide/index.md

 \#CS4RL

 From the [LIBER Citizen Science Working Group](https://libereurope.eu/working-group/liber-citizen-science-working-group/).

-A book to be released incrementally in sections before the end of 2021.
+A guide book of around one hundred pages to be released incrementally in sections before the end of 2021.

 *Working document - v1.0 [#268bdca](268bdcab80b51784323a2f093c5b71ce8a230363),
- 25 Jan 2020*
+ 27 Jan 2020*

 ## Invite to contribute